 For example, the Analyst, Adjoua Soro, is able to reroll the dice up to two additional times.
 The Engineer, Soojin Sohn, can change any die result with a plane to a different symbol.
 While playing, you’ll want to take turns as quickly as possible, utilizing your role’s unique ability and strategically allocating your dice to be as efficient as possible when creating supplies.

 When disaster strikes and humanity needs your help, only one elite team can respond.
 Will you be able to save humanity in time?
-Pandemic: Rapid Response is available through Target and will be on shelves June 23.
-International fans can find the game at their friendly local game stores and should be on the lookout for localized versions in French, German, Italian, Spanish, Chinese, Dutch, Japanese, Polish, Portuguese, Czech, Hungarian*, and Romanian*.
+Pandemic: Rapid Response is available wherever board games are sold—find it online or at your friendly local game store!
+International fans can find versions in French, German, Italian, Spanish, Chinese, Dutch, Japanese, Polish, Portuguese, Czech, Hungarian, and Romanian.

 For a full breakdown of the rules, Rodney Smith from Watch It Played has got you covered: